nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/account-management/Overview-of-Account-Management-Changes-with-2023.1-Release.md

 4. **Combination of Studio and Support Services:** As described above.
    **Why Are There Studio Services and Base Maintenance Services Called “Unknown”?**

+### Why Are There Studio Services and Base Maintenance Services Called “Unknown”?

-   Nameless services are labeled as "Unknown," and currently, their names cannot be altered.
+  Nameless services are labeled as "Unknown" and, currently, their names cannot be altered.
 Such services might be auto-generated, like those accompanying trial instances.
 It's important to note that the services page enumerates associated projects for each service.

    **Can Two Services Have the Same Name?**